osexpert/Net9.BinaryFormatter/README.md

 ````
 etc.

-After this you should be able to serialize your own types (not nothing else).
-But what about types in the runtime?
-Yes, this is WIP, but some types have been added and you can enable like this:
+Now you should be able to serialize your own types, if they contain nothing at all:-) Because what about types in the runtime?
+Yes, this is WIP, but some types have been added and you can enable it like this:
 ```
 var bf = new BinaryFormatter();
 bf.SurrogateSelector = new ConverterSelector(); // add default converters, currently Dictionary<,>, HashSet<>.